-PHP Security Mastery is organized into chapters, each of them focusing on one specific topic.
+To reach this goal, the course is organized into chapters, each of them focusing on a specific topic.

-You should go through the chapters in the proposed order unless you already have a solid security background.
+I suggest you go through the chapters in the proposed order, unless you already have a solid security background.

-The first chapter, variable validation, is especially important for beginners because it explains some fundamental security concepts that will be used throughout the course.
+The first chapter is especially important because it explains the fundamental web security concepts that will be used throughout the course.

-Each lesson, with a few exceptions, follows an "Introduction - Solution - Example" pattern:
+Each lesson, with a few exceptions, follow an "Introduction - Solution - Example" pattern:

-- First, a specific problem is introduced (a vulnerability, a defense technique, a type of attack...).
+- First, a specific problem is introduced (like a vulnerability, a defense technique or a type of attack).
 The problem is explained so you can clearly understand what it is about, without going into unnecessary theoretical details.

-- Then, the practical solution to the problem is provided (a defense strategy, a technique implementation...).
-Where possible, the solution's PHP implementation is provided too.
+- Then, the practical solution to the problem is provided (like a defense strategy or a technique implementation).
+Where possible, the solution's PHP implementation is provided as well.

-- Finally, one or more examples show how it all works.
+- Finally, one or more examples show how it all works in practice.

 Install a local development environment

-The best way to do that is to install a local development environment.
+The best way to do that is by installing a local development environment on your computer.

-A local development environment will provide you with an "AMP" system: Apache (or another HTTP server), MySQL (or MariaDB, which is equivalent in this context) and of course PHP.
+A local development environment provides you with an "AMP" framework: Apache (or another HTTP server), MySQL (or MariaDB, which is equivalent in this context) and PHP.